 Designed as a capstone experience, this course provides hands-on development and implementation of the case study project that was designed in the prerequisite class 152-147 Systems Analysis and Design.
 Students work as a team to code and implement a case study project.
 This working system finalizes the System Development Life Cycle.
 (Prerequisite: 152-147 Systems Analysis and Design)

 Employs security strategies to websites.
-Topics covered: updating platforms and scripts, installing security plugins, securing directories and file permissions, site backups, developing username/password combinations, using server-side validation for forms and login pages, installing a security certificate, forcing login pages to a secure page, and secure FTP file transfers.
+Topics covered: updating platforms and scripts, installing security plugins, securing directories and file permissions, site backups, developing username/password combinations, using server-side validation for forms and login pages, installing a security certificate, forcing login pages to a secure page, and secure File Transfer Protocol (FTP) file transfers.
+Students work with the Kali Linux platform on a virtual machine.

-Develops foundational skills in coding and programming languages used in iOS Web Application development.
-Students will employ the skills to develop an iOS Web Application for web-based delivery.
+Develops foundational skills in coding and programming languages used in iOS web application development.
+Focus is on employing gained skills to develop a Progressive Web App (PWA) for use on the iOS platform.
 (Prerequisite: Completion of or concurrent enrollment in 152-174 UX/UI Design for iOS for Web Application Development)

-Employs principles of UX-UI design for the iOS based market.
-Students will apply design principles in creating user experiences, as well as develop hands on skills with software applications related to UX-UI design work.
+Employs principles of User Experience (UX) and User Interface (UI) design for the iOS market.
+Students will apply design principles in creating user experiences, as well as develop hands-on skills with software applications related to UX-UI design work.
+Explores the current psychologies behind end user mobile application design.

-Develops foundational skills in coding and programming languages used in Android Web Application development.
-Students will employ the skills to develop an Android Web Application for web-based delivery.
+Develops foundational skills in coding and programming languages used in Android mobile application development.
+Focus is on using Android Studio to develop an Android Web mobile application for traditional and web-based delivery.
 (Prerequisite: Completion of or concurrent enrollment in 152-176 UX/UI Design for Android for Web Application Development)

-Employs principles of UX-UI design for Android base market.
+Employs principles of User Experience (UX) and User Interface (UI) design for the Android market.
 Students will apply design principles in creating user experiences, as well as develop hands on skills with software applications related to UX-UI design work.
+Explores the current psychologies behind end user mobile application design.

 Explores Software Development Kits (SDK’s) that are used to create virtual reality experiences for Android and iOS apps.
 Students examine how SDK’s simplify common Virtual Reality (VR) development tasks and explore the smart phone as a VR platform.
 Students will examine the common VR tasks such as the use of smart phones to display 3D scenes with binocular rendering, tracking and reacting to head movements, and interaction with apps through the trigger input.
-Students will also explore steps for building apps that display 3D scenes, adapting an existing 3D app for virtual reality and/or building your own VR experience from scratch.
+Students will also explore steps for building apps that display 3D scenes, adapting an existing 3D app for VR and/or building individual VR experiences from scratch.
 Students will apply best practices for designing apps for VR.
 (Prerequisites: 152-173 Coding for iOS for Web Application Development; 152-174 UX/UI Design for iOS for Web Application Development)